atrokarvinen/battleships/README.md

 - Playwright for end-to-end testing
 - Github Actions and Fly.io for CI/CD and deployment

-## Local setup
+## Local setup - Try it yourself!

 The project has separate client and server programs which are in their corresponding folder.
+To run the code locally, both need to be set up.

 ### Server setup